Get

 Height: 16–17 inches

-The Basenji was Isolated in Africa until the 1800s.
-They’re an ancient breed known for their unusual odor, unique vocalizations, and non-domesticated qualities.
+The Basenji was developed in Central Africa with long geographic isolation before being introduced to the Western world in the 19th and 20th centuries.
+They’re an ancient breed known for their unique vocalizations, cleanliness, and primitive behavioral traits.
 The short-haired, low-shedding dog has remained largely unchanged since their ancient African origins.

 The Basenji still displays their wild ancestry in their independence and intelligence.
 Often described as cat-like, they require a patient and capable owner who can provide the mental and physical stimulation they demand.